Deepak-Perla/Road-Detection-from-Satellite-Images/README.md

 ### Data

+This is a competition where they have given dataset to only participants so it is not officially released.
+Headover Acknowledgements
 - The training data for Road Challenge contains 6226 satellite imagery in RGB, size 1024x1024.
 - The imagery has 50cm pixel resolution, collected by DigitalGlobe's satellite.
 - The dataset contains 1243 validation and 1101 test images (but no masks).